doopees/nsga-ii/README.md

 A Python implementation of the popular elitist genetic algorithm [NSGA-II](https://www.iitk.ac.in/kangal/Deb_NSGA-II.pdf) (Deb et al.) to solve multi objective optimization problems.

 ## Algorithm visualization
-I have to remember what any of this means.
+I need to remember what any of this means.

 * Initial unsorted population